ankurpatel18/create-random-password-python-devops/README.md

    It will give you new password.

 ***

-> passwordGeneratorModule.py - is the mail file which has function which is creating password.
+#### passwordGeneratorModule.py - is the main file which has function which is creating password.